Koromix/rygel/web/koffi.dev/pages/callbacks.md

 Use registered callbacks when the function needs to be called at a later time (e.g. log handler, event handler, `fopencookie/funopen`).
 Call `koffi.register(func, type)` to register a callback function, with two arguments: the JS function, and the callback type.

 When you are done, call `koffi.unregister()` (with the value returned by `koffi.register()`) to release the slot.
-A maximum of 8192 callbacks can exist at the same time.
-Failure to do so will leak the slot, and subsequent registrations may fail (with an exception) once all slots are used.
+A maximum of 4096 callbacks can exist at the same time.
+Failure to release a slot triggers a leak, and subsequent registrations may fail (with an exception) once all slots are used.

 The example below shows how to register and unregister delayed callbacks.